Azure/fleet/docs/troubleshooting/clusterResourcePlacementApplied.md

       version: v1
 ```

-From looking at the `Work` status and specifically the `manifestConditions` section, we could see that the namespace could not be applied but the deployment within the namespace got propagated from hub to the member cluster.
+From looking at the `Work` status, specifically the `manifestConditions` section, you can see that the namespace could not be applied but the deployment within the namespace got propagated from the hub to the member cluster.

 ### Resolution:
-In this scenario, a potential solution is to delete the existing namespace on the member cluster.
-However, it's essential to note that this decision rests with the user, as the namespace might already contain resources.
+In this situation, a potential solution is to set the `AllowCoOwnership` to `true` in the ApplyStrategy policy.
+However, it's important to notice that this decision should be made by the user because the resources might not be shared.